Crown Ground: Record attendance

 A record attendance of 4,801 was set on 17 November 2018 for a League One match against Barnsley, but only stood for three weeks, when it was bettered by a crowd of 5,257 for another league match against Sunderland on 8 December 2018, although the match was abandoned due to a waterlogged pitch.
 A new record of 5,397 was set on 26 January 2019 when Derby County visited in the FA Cup fourth round.

-Sponsorship

-The ground is sometimes referred to as Wham Stadium as part of a sponsorship deal with What More UK.